wavesplatform/private-node-docker-image/README.md

+**This repo is no longer maintained.
+Private node is now published from the [node repo](https://github.com/wavesplatform/Waves/tree/HEAD/docker).**

 # Waves private node

 The image is useful for developing dApps and other smart contracts on Waves blockchain.
 Uses actual Mainnet version by default.